lawrencecandilas/atari-2600/Tic Tac Toe/README.md

 The RIGHT difficulty does nothing.

+### ROM Checksum Screen

-If you hold down GAME SELECT and GAME START while turning the power on, the game will enter a blue "C" ROM checksum screen.
-If the checksum does not match the internal "good" value, an E will display.
+If you hold down GAME SELECT and GAME START together while turning the power on, the game will enter a blue "C" ROM checksum screen.
+If you see an E, it means the computed checksum (shown on the screen) doesn't match the internally stored good value.

 Power cycle the Atari 2600 without holding the switches down to resume normal play.

 ## Strategy

 At the beginning of each match, currently the CPU "intelligence" is chosen randomly.

 Sometimes the CPU will be really stupid and sometimes the CPU will be really smart.

+Taking the center square if open is typically a good move.

 ## Blue Screen